Otumian-empire/swift-python/exercise5c.md

 # the average
 averageOfScores = sumOfScores / totalNumberStudent

-# the number of student who had a score greater than the average
+# the number of students who had a score greater than the average
 # initialize two variables, numberAboveAverage and numberBelowAverage to zero
 # compare each student score with the average
-# if the score is greater than the average, add one to numberAboveAverage else (it may mean it equal to or less than) do nothing here.
+# if the score is greater than the average, add one to numberAboveAverage else (it may mean is equal to or less than) do nothing here.

 numberAboveAverage = 0